ftntcorecse/fos-api-prom-exporter/README.md

 If the polling interval is 10 seconds, and the time to poll data is 1 second, that would be a 10% saturation.

-This is the metric you must use to properly tune the above mentioned "knobs" for each instance of this exporter:
+This is the metric you must use to properly tune the above-mentioned "knobs" for each instance of this exporter:

 * Polling Interval
 * Extra FortiGates
-* Number of Active Endpoints.
+* Number of Active Endpoints

 This is an automatically created Prometheus metrics, and it can be tracked/alerted from Grafana.